Schmavery/obsidian-icloud-contacts-sync/README.md

 ## Usage

-- Go to plugin settings and enter your iCloud username and password.
-Use the instruction [here]() to generate an app-specific password!
+- Go to plugin settings and enter your iCloud username and password. **Use the instructions [here](https://support.apple.com/en-us/HT204397) to generate an app-specific password!**
 - Optionally, customize the "People path", to put your contact notes in a different folder.
 - Optionally, enable syncing of contacts without names.
 This is usually companies/organizations.